 Contact Josh Lowe’s to Air Seal Your Attic in Western Oregon & SW Washington

-Whether you live in Vancouver, Portland, Salem, Eugene, Hillsboro, Corvallis, or somewhere else in our extensive service area, the air sealing experts from Josh Lowe’s Dr. Energy Saver understand how to make your home airtight, comfortable, and energy-efficient.
+Whether you live in Portland, Salem, Eugene, Hillsboro, Corvallis, or somewhere else in our extensive service area, the air sealing experts from Josh Lowe’s Dr. Energy Saver understand how to make your home airtight, comfortable, and energy-efficient.
 That includes air sealing your attic.
 When you need our services, contact us online or give us a call at 541-485-2282.

 Frequently Asked Attic Sealing Questions

 - The answer is a resounding yes!
 Older homes, and even newer homes, usually do not have all those gaps in the construction sealed up, so air you pay to heat or cool is leaking right in to your unconditioned attic space.
 Are there lights cut into your kitchen ceiling?
 If yes, then air you paid to heat or cool is leaking right up through them, into your attic.
 Our clients are amazed when we show them how leaky their house is and how air sealing, along with proper insulation, makes a large difference in the comfort of the home.
 You can just insulate, yet the insulation’s R-value drops if you have not also air sealed.